taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/bridge/Bridge.md

 receive() external payable
 ```

-Allow Bridge to receive ETH from the TaikoL1, ERC20Vault or EtherVault.
+Allow Bridge to receive ETH from the TaikoL1, ERC20Vault, EtherVault or
+any of the NFT vaults.

 ### init